The World Tonight (Philippine TV program)

-The World Tonight is a Philippine television news broadcasting show broadcast by ABS-CBN, ANC and Kapamilya Channel.
+The World Tonight is a Philippine television news broadcasting show broadcast by ABS-CBN, ANC, Kapamilya Channel and All TV.
 Originally anchored by Hal Bowie and Henry Halasan, it aired on ABS-CBN's evening line up from November 21, 1966 to September 22, 1972.
 The newscast returned on the network's evening line up from September 15, 1986 to August 13, 1999.
 The show began broadcasting on ANC on May 1, 1996, followed by a broadcast on Kapamilya Channel on July 27, 2020.
 Tony Velasquez currently serves as the anchor.
 It is the longest-running news broadcasting show in the Philippines.

 Airing history

 The early years (1966–1972)

 The World Tonight premiered on November 21, 1966, at 8:30 PM on ABS-CBN's DZXL-TV Channel 9 as the network's answer to ABC's The Big News.
 The World Tonight became one of the first Philippine television newscasts to broadcast in color.
 Co-anchoring the newscast were Hal Bowie, a veteran radio announcer and TV news anchor, and Henry Halasan, a former ABS-CBN Cebu station manager who was transferred to the network's main offices in Manila as a sales executive.
 Halasan coined the newscast's title after the program in the United States named, The World Today.
 Bowie, who was in his 70s when the newscast first aired, later bowed out of the newscast for health reasons and concentrated instead on writing and producing news reports for the network.
 This left Halasan as main anchorman of the program.

 The program was transferred to its sister station, DZAQ-TV Channel 3 on the 10:00 PM timeslot a year later.
 This happened when Channel 9 premiered the half-hour daily evening news program called Newsbreak in March 1, 1967 at 9:00 PM with Bong Lapira, who transferred from rival newscast The Big News on ABC-5.
-The newscast continued after Channel 3 moved to the present Channel 2 for Metro Manila in 1969 until ABS-CBN's closure by the Marcos government during the declaration of martial law on September 22, 1972, with his sign Proclamation No. 1081.
+Together, Lapira and Halasan became the twin faces of ABS-CBN News and by 1968, Newsbreak won the CAT Award, breaking the four-year winning streak of The Big News since 1964.
+The newscast continued after Channel 3 moved to the present Channel 2 for Metro Manila in November 14, 1969 until ABS-CBN's closure by the Marcos government during the declaration of martial law on September 22, 1972, with his sign Proclamation No. 1081.

 The roster of field reporters for the newscast in its pre-Martial Law days included Orly Mercado, Jun Bautista, Antonio Seva, Tony Lozano, Boo Chanco, Philip Pigao, Lito Tacujan and Danny Hernandez.